FullHavocJosh/bottop/CONTAINER_STATUS_DISPLAY.md

 ```
 Status: REBUILDING [45%]

-  worldserver: running
+  worldserver: Up 15 minutes
-  authserver: running
+  authserver: Up 20 minutes
-  database: running
+  mysql: Up 25 minutes
 ```

 All containers should be running during rebuild.
-If any show "exited", the rebuild may have failed.
+If any show "Exited", the rebuild may have failed.

 ## Configuration Requirements